LaurenceA/infrastructure/README.md

 ```
 At the time of writing, that installs torch 2.6.0+cu126 on Isambard-AI.
 But it's an experimental uv feature, so caveat emptor.

+## Isambard AI / Dawn Specs:

+### Isambard AI

+Isambard-AI phase 1 has 40 compute nodes, each of which contains 4 Nvidia Grace Hopper (GH200) superchips.
+Each node has 288 Grace CPU cores and 4 H100 GPUs.
+There is 512 GB of CPU memory per node, and 384 GB of High Bandwidth (GPU) memory.
+The nodes are connected using a Slingshot high performance network interconnect (4 200 Gbps injection points per node).

+From summer 2025, users will also be able to access Isambard-AI phase 2 through the early access call while the system is being tested, which has an additional 5,280 Nvidia Grace Hopper (GH200) superchips.
+Technical details of Dawn

+### Dawn

+Dawn consists of 256 Dell XE9640 server nodes, each server has 4 Intel Data Centre Max 1550 GPUs (each GPU has 128 GB HBM RAM configured in a 4-way SMP mode with XE-LINK).
+In total there are 1024 Intel GPUs.
+Each server has 2 Gen 5 XEONs, and 1TB RAM and 4 HDR200 Infiniband links connected to a fully non-blocking fat tree.
+There is 14TB of local NVMe storage on each server.
+Dawn also has 2.8PB of NVMe flash storage.
+This consists of 18 quad-connected HDR infiniband servers providing 1.8 TB/s of network bandwidth to 432 NVMe drives designed to match the network performance.
+This High Performance storage layer will be tightly integrated with the scheduling software to support complex pipelines and AI workloads.
+Dawn has also access to 5PB of HPC Lustre storage on spinning disks.
+During the pilot phase 100 nodes will be available to users whilst development and performance work continues on the rest of the cluster.